 Its primary aim is to help stabilise exchange rates and provide loans to countries in need.
 Nearly all members of the United Nations are members of the IMF with a few exceptions such as Cuba, Lichtenstein and Andorra.

 - The IMF is independent of the World Bank although both are United Nations agencies and both are aiming to increase living standards.
 The World Bank concentrates on long-term loans to developing countries.

 Functions of IMF

-- Help Deal With Economic Crisis by providing international coordination
+- Help deal with economic crisis by providing international coordination – loans, plus advice.

-1. Economic Surveillance.
-IMF produces reports on member countries economies and suggest areas of weakness / possible danger.
+1. Economic surveillance and monitoring.
+IMF produces reports on member countries economies and suggests areas of weakness / possible danger (e.g. unbalanced economies with large current account deficit/excess debt levels..
 The idea is to work on crisis prevention by highlighting areas of economic imbalance.
-A list of IMF reports on member countries are available at: IMF Countries
+A list of IMF reports on member countries are available at IMF Countries

-2. Loans to Country’s with financial crisis.
+2. Loans to countries with a financial crisis.
 The IMF has $300 billion of loanable funds.
 This comes from member countries who deposit a certain amount on joining.
 In times of financial/economic crisis, the IMF may be willing to make available loans as part of a financial readjustment.

-3. Technical assistance and economic training.
+4. Technical assistance and economic training.
 The IMF produce many reports and publications.
 They can also offer support for local economies.
-More on technical assistance
+More on technical assistance of IM

 How is the IMF Financed?